-Vista operates in the gold mining industry.
-We are focused on the evaluation, acquisition, exploration and advancement of gold exploration, and potential development projects, that may lead to gold production or value adding strategic transactions such as earn-in right agreements, option agreements, leases to third parties, joint venture arrangements with other mining companies, or outright sales of assets for cash and/or other consideration.
+Vista Gold Corp. and its subsidiaries (collectively, "Vista," the "Company," "we," "our," or "us") operates in the gold mining industry.
+We are focused on evaluation, acquisition, exploration and advancement of gold exploration and potential development projects, which may lead to gold production or value adding strategic transactions such as earn-in right agreements, option agreements, leases to third parties, joint venture arrangements with other mining companies, or outright sales of assets for cash and/or other consideration.
 We look for opportunities to improve the value of our gold projects through exploration drilling and/or technical studies focused on optimizing previous engineering work.
 We do not currently generate cash flows from mining operations.

-The Company's flagship asset is its 100% owned Mt Todd gold project ("Mt Todd" or the "Project") in the Northern Territory Australia.
+The Company's flagship asset is its 100% owned Mt Todd gold project ("Mt Todd" or the "Project") in Northern Territory Australia.
 Mt Todd is the largest undeveloped gold project in Australia.
-We have invested substantial amounts to evaluate, engineer, permit and de-risk the Project.
-We believe these efforts have added to the underlying value of the Project and demonstrate strong development potential.
-In January 2018, the Company announced positive results of an updated preliminary feasibility study for Mt Todd (the "2018 PFS").
-Later in 2018 and in 2019, we continued additional metallurgical testing that demonstrated improved gold recovery compared to the 2018 PFS.
-These test results, other findings and the outcome of an independent benchmarking study were incorporated into an updated preliminary feasibility study, which was issued in October 2019.
+Since acquiring Mt Todd in 2006, we have invested substantial financial resources to systematically explore, evaluate, engineer, permit and de-risk the Project.
+We believe these efforts have increased the total gold resources and reserves, added substantially to the underlying value of the Project, and demonstrated its development potential.

+In September 2019, Vista announced the positive results of an updated preliminary feasibility study for Mt Todd and subsequently amended this study in September 2020 to correct and/or clarify certain items (the "2019 PFS").
+Key improvements reflected in the 2019 PFS included increased estimated gold recovery and production, and selection of vertical milling equipment that is expected to be better suited for the anticipated grinding requirements and to reduce energy consumption.
+Mt Todd will benefit from these improvements, other design efficiencies, and utilization of certain existing infrastructure, which have reduced the Project's estimated development costs.